Yuriysteam/yuriysteam.github.io/forIBM.md

 ---
 layout: offer
 logo: logo
-title: Product Designer for Ataccama
+title: Product Designer for IBM
-company: Ataccama
+company: IBM
-designer: "digital "
+designer: "UX "
-intro: "I solve challenging design problems to help business work and deliver products to your customers.<br><br>I selected the most relevant projects for you:"
+intro: "Thank you for your time.
+I believe I can bring benefit to Watson iLab.
+I can solve challenging design problems and help to deliver the best Watson experience to customers.<br><br>I selected the most relevant projects to show how I think and approach the design process:"

 #ROWA B
 project1: "Strategy and Interfaces for Corporate Finances"